ThomasWong2022/pedlar/README.md

 ## Getting Started

+To setup the agent a few parameters need to be set.
+pedlarurl: Web server to the Algosoc database which stores your trade records, currently it is hosted on AWS at
+maxsteps: Maximum number of steps to run the agent, it is recommended to set to not more than 2000.
+tickers: List of tuples containing the assets to be traded.
+Each tuple represents an asset which its exchange and ticker.

+(Optional)
+truefxid, truefxpassword: User ID and passport for getting truefx premium data

 All you need to do is to implement a method which is called everytime when new data comes in.
 The methods take 4 arguments which contains all the information you need for making trade decisions at the time. history is a dataframe containing the most recent history index by exchange, ticker and time